What Is WSOP Crown Hold ’Em?

 Avoid Going All in Preflop

 I do not go all in preflop in this game mode.
-I may go all in with pocket aces and pocket kings, but Crown Hold’em is about having the best postflop edge.
-So to me, going out preflop often is wasting skill.
+I may go all in with pocket aces and pocket kings, but Crown hold ’em is about having the best postflop edge.
+Going all in preflop often is wasting skill.

 Play Much Tighter

 First, we need to adjust our strategy.
 Hands that would be OK or even good in normal Texas hold ’em we need to fold in Crown hold ’em.
 Fold with pairs.
 They almost never are worth calling with.
 Better hands will beat pairs most of the time.